aprilsourz/freelunch-api/README.md

     }
   }
  ```
-`recruiter_name` should be the name of the signed in recruiter who is creating the conversation. `engineer_name` and `engnineer_id` are the id and name attributes of the engineer that the recruiter is sending the conversation too. `lunch_request` is the message the recruiter has entered into a form.
+`recruiter_name` should be the name of the signed in recruiter who is creating the conversation. `engineer_name` and `engnineer_id` should be the id and name attributes of the engineer that the recruiter is sending the conversation too. `lunch_request` is the message the recruiter has entered into a form.

 ### update